Lawyerless.app

 What happens if I ignore the jurisdiction clause?

-Ignoring the jurisdiction clause could lead to your case being dismissed if filed in the wrong court.
-This could result in wasted time and resources.
+Ignoring the jurisdiction clause can lead to complications if a dispute arises, as the court may dismiss your case if it's filed in the wrong location.

 Jurisdiction

-The authority of a court to hear and decide a case, often based on geographical location.
+The authority of a court to hear and decide a case.

 Venue